rseah145/smw-term2/lesson_4_part_2/Practical.md

 In DC, using ADUC
 Win 10 Client (SMWCLIENT1), User1, and Staff1 are in SalesOU
-Below that memsrv1 is in MemServerOU
+Below that memsrv1 (Win Server 2012) is in MemServerOU
 ![image](../images/Pasted%20image%2020230705222314.png)